MakuSantiran/ReviTerm/files/KanBan/ReviTermKanBan.md

     ^> improved the speed of deletion
     ^> improved the speed of adding items
-        ^> add a function that also detects if theres no group existing yet [?] improved the speed of updating items
+        ^> add a function that also detects if theres no group existing yet [pass] improved the speed of updating items
 ~ Needs more testing tho to check its reliability

+^> improved the "pick the wrong" choices
+^> updated "the learner" icon
-[x] bug on "pick the wrong" if the group only contained 1 items [x] bug on "fill in the blank" when each word only contain 1 letter from the question [x] fix a bug where user can drag a link, revealing its an html app
+^> bug on "fill in the blank" when each word only contain 1 letter from the question ^> add editor bg effect and recolored

-[x] create a ReviTerm main menu
+[x] fix a bug where user can drag a link, revealing its an html app [x] create a ReviTerm main menu
 [x] create the credit menu
 [x] create the character placeholder shop
-[x] add editor bg effect
 [x] add bg effect on the main menu